 Let $P$ be such a polyhedron, and denote by $\partial P(\xi)$ the induced characteristic foliation.
 Our assumptions will always be such that this foliation is piecewise $C^1$, which is a slight generalization of Vogel's set-up, where all foliations are $C^2$.
 By general position, this characteristic foliation on $\partial P$ has a global transversal $\gamma(P) \subset P^{(1)}$, which can be assumed to lie in the $1$-skeleton.

-We further assume that the resulting decomposition is in general position with respect to the given normal foliation $\mathcal{I}$ and is, in addition, \emph{graphical}.
+We further assume that the resulting decomposition is in general position with the given transverse foliation $\mathcal{I}$ and is, in addition, \emph{graphical}.
 This means that the projections of the smooth segments on the boundary intersect transversely, and the projection of each (piecewise $C^1$-smooth) first return curve of the characteristic foliation meets itself (transversely) at at most one point.
 We refer to~\cite{V16} for more details.

 We shall call such polyhedral decompositions {\bf adapted} to $\xi$ and $\mathcal{I}$.